WOPI Validation application¶

 The WOPI validator is also available as an open-source tool.
 See https://github.com/Microsoft/wopi-validator-core for more information.

-To assist hosts in verifying their WOPI implementation, Office Online provides a WOPI Validation application that executes a test suite against a host’s WOPI implementation.
+To assist hosts in verifying their WOPI implementation, Office for the web provides a WOPI Validation application that executes a test suite against a host’s WOPI implementation.
 The test suite verifies a variety of things, including that the semantics for all of the WOPI operations (CheckFileInfo, GetFile, PutFile, etc.) are correct and that request/response headers are set properly.
 New tests are added regularly.

-The WOPI Validation application is an Office Online application similar to Word Online or PowerPoint Online.
+The WOPI Validation application is an Office for the web application similar to Word for the web or PowerPoint for the web.

 It uses the

 .wopitest file extension.
 The WOPI Validation application is included in the WOPI discovery

 XML just like all other Office for the web applications.

 WOPI hosts should use the Test environment to ensure that they are running the latest version of the WOPI validation application.

 <app name="WopiTest" checkLicense="true"> <action name="view" urlsrc="https://onenote.officeapps-df.live.com/hosting/WopiTestFrame.aspx" ext="wopitest"/> <action name="getinfo" urlsrc="https://onenote.officeapps-df.live.com/hosting/GetWopiTestInfo.ashx" ext="wopitest"/> </app>